pluralsight/react-styleable/README.md

 - Writing CSS normally in a stylesheet in either vanilla CSS or any number of preprocessors (eg, Sass)
 - Not having to worry about a global namespace, creating a per-use module around styles
 - Defining explicit dependencies in your styles

-To accomplish this, CSS Modules use a format called [Interoperable CSS (ICSS)](https://github.com/css-modules/icss).
-Essentially, form describes the explicit export objects and import objects needed to make modules work.

 I recommend using webpack's [css-loader](https://github.com/webpack/css-loader), which has [support for CSS Modules](https://github.com/webpack/css-loader#css-modules).